deanpcmad/twitchrb/README.md

 # TwitchRB

-**This library is a work in progress**

-TwitchRB is a Ruby library for intereacting with the Twitch Helix API.
+TwitchRB is a Ruby library for interacting with the Twitch Helix API.

 ## Installation